 Sprinkle just a small handful over your hard floors or carpets before cleaning.

 As you sweep or vacuum, the gorgeous scent will be released into the air.
 It will also help to keep your vacuum cleaner smelling sweet, and your bin too when you throw out the lavender with the dust.

-My daughter is crafty and she was able to buy a huge amount of high quality - semi dried lavender, on eBay for less than $100.00 total.
+My daughter is crafty and she was able to buy a huge amount of high quality - semi dried lavender, on eBay for less then $100.00 total.
 She made table decorations with the lavender by binding a large bunch together with wire and then ribbons.
-They sat on the tables.
-Because they were dryish, they were able to stand up without vases.
-They looked good and smelled wonderful.
-The fresh flowers also included the dried lavender.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.